cau-riken/zaviewer/README.md

 ### 3. Implement custom processing on image clip within ZAViewer <a id="dev-custproc"></a>

 It is possible to create custom image processing routine that can be run on (part of) the images displayed in ZAViewer.
-These routine are Javascript code that can be easily plugged in ZAViewer as explained below.
+These routines are Javascript code that can be easily plugged in ZAViewer as explained below.

 #### Step-by-step procedure: